-viii) Transfer to a specialist team, which could be in another hospital (for around 15 patients a day).
+vii) Dedicated service at Broomfield Hospital for emergency general surgery that requires a hospital stay viii) Transfer to a specialist team, which could be in another hospital (for around 15 patients a day).
 You would be safely stabilised and supported by a doctor or nurse

-'''

-Why? }

-'''
+6. c) Do you have any alternative suggestions for how we make sure specialist services are located in a way that improves your care and chances of making a good recovery?

+PRINCIPLE 3: Access to specialist emergency services, such as stroke care, should be via your local (or nearest) A&E, where you would be treated and, if needed, transferred to a specialist team, which may be in a different hospital.

+- Strongly agree

+- Agree

+- Neither agree nor disagree

+- Disagree

+- Strongly disagree

-6. c) Do you have any alternative suggestions for how we make sure specialist services are located in a way that improves your care and chances of making a good recovery? { PRINCIPLE 3: Access to specialist emergency services, such as stroke care, should be via your local (or nearest) A&E, where you would be treated and, if needed, transferred to a specialist team, which may be in a different hospital.
-7. What is your overall view of the proposed approach in Principle 3?
-Strongly agree Agree Neither agree nor disagree Disagree Strongly disagree 7. a) Please add any comments to explain your view, if you wish. { 7. b) Do any of the specific proposals below raise issues for you and why? i) Developments in all three local A&E services to diagnose stroke and initiate treatment Yes, raises issuesNo, does not raise issues Why? { ii) Development of a new high dependency specialist stroke unit in Basildon for treatment in the first 72 hours following a stroke.
-This is in addition to stroke care unit in all three hospitals for further support and rehabilitation after treatment in the specialist stroke unit and also for patients with problems that are similar to a stroke.
-Yes, raises issuesNo, does not raise issues Why? {
+7. b) Do any of the specific proposals below raise issues for you and why?

+i) Developments in all three local A&E services to diagnose stroke and initiate treatment ii) Development of a new high dependency specialist stroke unit in Basildon for treatment in the first 72 hours following a stroke.
+This is in addition to stroke care units in all three hospitals for further support and rehabilitation after treatment in the specialist stroke unit and also for patients with problems that are similar to a stroke.

-7. c) Do you have any alternative suggestions for how we make sure stroke care and other specialist emergency services are provided in the best way? { PRINCIPLE 4: Planned operations should, where possible, be separated from patients who are coming into hospital in an emergency.
-8. What is your overall view of the proposed approach in Principle 4?
-Strongly agree Agree Neither agree nor disagree Disagree Strongly disagree 8. a) Please add any comments to explain your view, if you wish. { 8. b) Do any of the specific proposals below raise issues for you and why? i) Planned orthopaedic surgery that needs a hospital stay (e.g. for bones, joints and muscles) to be at: - Southend Hospital for people in south Essex - Braintree Community Hospital for people in mid Essex Yes, raises issuesNo, does not raise issues Why? { ii) Some emergency orthopaedic surgery (e.g. for broken bones) to be at - Basildon Hospital for people in south Essex - Broomfield Hospital in Chelmsford for people in mid Essex Surgery for most fractures, including a broken hip, would continue at all three local hospitals
+7. c) Do you have any alternative suggestions for how we make sure stroke care and other specialist emergency services are provided in the best way?

+PRINCIPLE 4: Planned operations should, where possible, be separated from patients who are coming into hospital in an emergency.

+- Strongly agree

+- Agree

+- Neither agree nor disagree

+- Disagree

+- Strongly disagree

+8. b) Do any of the specific proposals below raise issues for you and why?

+i) Planned orthopaedic surgery that needs a hospital stay (e.g. for bones, joints and muscles) to be at:

+- Southend Hospital for people in south Essex

+- Braintree Community Hospital for people in mid Essex

+ii) Some emergency orthopaedic surgery (e.g. for broken bones) to be at

+- Basildon Hospital for people in south Essex - Broomfield Hospital in Chelmsford for people in mid Essex

+Surgery for most fractures, including a broken hip, would continue at all three local hospitals iii) Urological surgery that needs a hospital stay (e.g. for bladder and kidney problems) to be at Broomfield Hospital in Chelmsford.
+(Urological cancer surgery would continue at Southend Hospital as now)